Skip to content

 In order to compare the use of Otary versus other libraries, I will use the same example but with different libraries.
 Try it yourself on your favorite LLM (like ChatGPT) by copying the query:

-Generate a python code to read an image from a pdf, draw an ellipse on it, crop a part of the image, rotate the cropped image, apply a threshold on the image.
+Generate a python code to read an image from a pdf, draw an rectangle on it, shift and rotate the rectangle, crop a part of the image, rotate the cropped image, apply a threshold on the image.

 Using Otary you can do it with few lines of code: